alem0lars/fizzy/CONTRIBUTING.md

 * At the end of the entry, add an implicit link to your GitHub user page as `([@username][])`.
 * If this is your first contribution to fizzy project, add a link definition for the implicit link to the bottom of the changelog as `[@username]: https://github.com/username`.

-## FAQ

-### Q: Certificates errors on Windows

-If you're developing with Windows you may encounter errors about certificates that can't be verified.

-To fix:

-1. Download the pem file from: https://curl.haxx.se/ca/cacert.pem
-2. Set the environment variable `SSL_CERT_FILE` to point to the downloaded file

 ----

 **Thank you for your contribution!**